An object with class "model_spec" is a container for information about a model that will be fit.

 args: A vector of the main arguments for the model.
 The

-names of these arguments may be different form their
+names of these arguments may be different from their

 counterparts n the underlying model function.
 For example, for a